Peter Baskett: Career

-He did his house jobs at the Royal Victoria Hospital, Belfast which included some time in Accident & Emergency medicine.
-An opportunity then arose for him to spend a spell as a Lecturer in physiology.
-He took this on and also worked as a locum in general practice both in rural practices as well as in Belfast.
+Baskett worked at Royal Victoria Hospital, Belfast in Accident and Emergency medicine but then took on the role of a lecturer in physiology.
+He also worked as a locum in general practice both in rural practices as well as in Belfast.
 He then began to explore the possibility of specialising in anaesthesia.
 He had watched anaesthetists at work and had administered the mandatory anaesthetics as a medical student.
-He approached the late Professor John Dundee who appointed him to a post in his department.
-Baskett then travelled to London but, instead of doing the surgical primary fellowship as had been his original intention, he sat the anaesthetic primary fellowship going on to acquire the fellowship of the Faculty of Anaesthetists of the Royal College of Surgeons (FFARCS) in 1963.
+He Professor John Dundee who appointed him to a post in his department.
+Baskett then travelled to London for a surgical primary fellowship, but instead he sat the anaesthetic primary fellowship and went on to acquire the fellowship of the Faculty of Anaesthetists of the Royal College of Surgeons (FFARCS) in 1963.

-In Belfast, he had a wide experience in many aspects of medicine, including general medicine, the early days of cardiac surgery and early intensive care.
-In particular, he became involved with the management of tetanus which in the rural areas was not uncommon.
-All of this work, however, was somewhat run-of-the- mill and he felt the need for a more academic environment.
-His search for a post offering a wider scope for his interests led him, in 1962, to Bristol where he was appointed registrar.
+His interests led him, in 1962, to Bristol where he was appointed registrar.
 In 1964, he became a senior registrar and in 1966 he was appointed consultant anaesthetist to the Bristol group of hospitals.
-Later that year, his friend and colleague (John Zorab) was also appointed consultant and thus began a friendship, professional and personal, that lasted until the death of John Zorab in 2006.
-They devised a "primary FFA course" calling on the teaching skills of many of the consultants in the Bristol area.
+He and his friend and colleague (John Zorab) devised a "primary FFA course" calling on the teaching skills of many of the consultants in the Bristol area.
 Several years later this gave rise to a joint course with the College of Medicine in the University of Wales in Cardiff and, later still to a final FFA course.

-However, while all this was going on, Baskett had turned his mind to the practical aspects of providing a resuscitation service within the hospital.
-At the beginning, he arranged for a resuscitation box to be located on every acute ward.
-This was a simple cardboard box strapped to a board - the intention being that the board could be placed under the patient's back to make external cardiac massage more effective.
-The boxes were located in the entrance lobby to each of the main wards.
-A few defibrillators were located within 'running distance' of each acute ward.
-'Bleeps' had just been introduced and Baskett soon introduced the concept of a 'Resuscitation Registrar' and a hospital-wide emergency telephone number.